Lauren Clay: Biography

 Clay grew up in the suburbs of Atlanta, Georgia.
 She attended Savannah College of Art and Design where she received a Bachelor of Fine Arts degree in Painting in 2004.
 Clay received a MFA from Virginia Commonwealth University in Painting and Printmaking in 2007.

+Inspiration

+Clay explores the realms of dreams, to symbolize the metaphysical connection between dreams to reality and earth and heaven, while also using Jungian Dream Analysis.